This procedure is intended to allow

 Members of clubs who need a CERN card should contact their club, specifying their first name, surname and e-mail address.

-The club's guarantor then uses the Pre-Registration Tool (PRT) to launch the request to register the person as "External, reason: CLUB" on the person's behalf by entering his or her first name, surname and e-mail address.
+1. Club presidents then use the formulaire de pré-enregistrement pour les Externals / Pre-registration form for Externals (PREGEX) available under EDH to launch the request to register the person as "External, reason: CLUB" on the person's behalf by entering their first name, surname and e-mail address.

-- The club member is invited, via an automatically generated e-mail, to complete a form in PRT indicating his or her:
+2. Club members are invited, via an automatically generated e-mail, to complete the form in EDH indicating their:

-- the details of his or her identity document: type, number, country of issue, validity dates
+• the details of their identity document: type, number, country of issue, validity dates

-and to upload a scan of this identity document.
+and to upload a scan of their valid identity document.

-- the Staff Association, to finalise the entry and to register the person as "External, reason: CLUB" in the database.
+• the person is then registered as "External, reason: CLUB" in the database.
 The registration will be valid for a maximum of one year.
+If the person is registered for a duration less than one year, the access card will be valid for this same duration.

-- Lastly, the following services and individuals are automatically informed that the registration is complete via an e-mail generated by PRT:
+4. Lastly, the following individuals are automatically informed that the registration is complete via an e-mail generated by EDH:

-- the club member, who is invited to go to the Registration Service (Building 55) to have his or her photograph taken, which is an essential prerequisite for the card to be issued.
+• the club member, who is invited to go to the Registration Service (Building 55) to take a photograph, which is an essential prerequisite for the card to be issued.

 The card is valid for a period of one year and is renewable.
-It allows the club member to access the CERN site in order to participate in the club activities for which he/she has enrolled.
+It allows club members to access the CERN site in order to participate in the club activities for which they have enrolled.
 In the event of misuse, the card will be cancelled.

 2.2 Extending the validity of the CERN card